miladsade96/feip/ReactJS/main.md

 allows you to validate an array of values.
 The *arrayOf* propType can be combined with the *shape* propType to validate an array of objects with a specific shape.
 This is useful for validating data structures in React components.

+**What is the purpose of getSnapshotBeforeUpdate() lifecycle method?**
+In React this method is used to capture information from the DOM before it changes.
+This method is called right before the DOM is updated and can return a value that will be passed to the componentDidUpdate method.
+It is commonly used to preserve scroll position or other user interface during updates.

+**Is it possible to use React without rendering HTML?**
+In React, It is possible to use the library for non-HTML rendering, such as SVG or Canvas.
+React provides a flexible programming interface for creating components and managing state, and it can be used to generate any kind of output, not just HTML.
+React is also used for building mobile applications with React Native, which uses same programming model as React for building UIs on iOS and Android platform.

 ## React Refs:

 **How to create refs?**